a2rocket/testing/draft-setter-documenation.md

 ### How to register multiple Delegation Addresses?

-<b>Purpose:</b> The batchDelegations() function registers delegation rights to 1..5 delegation addresses on various use cases of different NFT collections.
+<b>Purpose:</b> The batchDelegations() function registers delegation rights to 1..5 delegation addresses on various use cases of different collections.

 <b>Description:</b> The function takes six parameters:  _collectionAddresses[], _delegationAddresses[], _expiryDates[], _useCases[], _allTokens[] and _tokenids[].
 The _collectionAddresses[] parameter is an array that includes the collection addresses for each one of the delegation addresses that will be registered.
 The _delegationAddresses[] parameter is an array that includes the delegation addresses that will be registered for each one of the collection addresses.
 The _expiryDates[] parameter is an array that includes the expiry date for each one of the delegations.
 The _useCases[] parameter is an array that includes the type of a delegation that will be registered.
 The _allTokens parameter is an array that refers to the delegated tokens of each collection.
 The _tokenids[] parameter is an array that specifies the token id assigned to a delegation.